tmdarwen/PhaseVocoder/Documentation/JenkinsSetup.md

 ![Jenkins Source Code Management](Images/JenkinsSourceCodeManagement.png)

-Set the build trigger to poll the source code management system and on a schedule as shown below.
+As shown below, set the build trigger to poll the source code management system.
 The schedule I've specified checks the PhaseVocoder GitHub repo every five minutes.
 If it finds a change has occurred since it last checked, it will kick off a new build.

 ![Jenkins Build Triggers](Images/JenkinsBuildTriggers.png)

-Under the "build" section, simply specify the script to run to make the build happen as shown below.
+Under the "build" section, simply specify the build script Jenkins should run.
 Note that these scripts can be found in the Automation directory of the PhaseVocoder project.

 ![Jenkins Build](Images/JenkinsBuild.png)